rishiv3/Adding-Users-by-PHP-Script-in-Joomla/README.md

-# Adding Users by PHP Script in Joomla
+# Adding bulk/fake users to Joomla
 Adding users with php script in Joomla 3 without using an extension